BitBoxSwiss/bitbox-base/docs/overview/diy.md

 ---
 ## Do It Yourself!

-The BitBox Base projects encourages you to build your own Bitcoin full node!
+The BitBoxBase projects encourages you to build your own Bitcoin full node!
 It is still under heavy development and not ready for primetime, so this section will become more detailed over time.

 ### Hardware assembly